 201 E. Magnolia Blvd., Burbank AMC Media Center 4, AMC Burbank Town Center 8

--- opened 1980s? -- started with 4 screens then grew as it gobbled up stores -- it's in the mall
+-- opened 1991 -- started with 4 screens then grew in 1995 as it gobbled up stores -- it's on the 3rd floor of the mall

-128 N. Maryland Ave., Glendale Mann Exchange 8, Mann Exchange 10, Glendale Exchange 8, MGN Five Star Cinema, Studio Movie Grill
+128 N. Maryland Ave., Glendale Mann Exchange 8, Mann Exchange 10, Glendale Exchange 8, MGN Five Star Cinema, Studio Movie Grill, Look Cinemas

 https://losangelestheatres.blogspot.com/2020/08/studio-movie-grill-glendale.html